the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-story-data-librarian.md

 ## Summary

 I hope that this case study inspires others to think about their leadership potential, especially if they feel they are not a leader because they are not in a formal leadership position.
-Often others see us as leaders when we do not identify with that label yet, thus I encourage anyone to **tell the people that inspire yourself that you appreciate their leadership**!
+Often others see us as leaders when we do not identify with that label yet, thus I encourage anyone to **tell the people that inspire you that you appreciate their leadership**!

 ### Reading I found helpful: